xErik/ephemeris-moshier/README.md

 Javascript implementation of [Moshier's ephemeris](http://www.moshier.net) calculations for sun, planets, comets, asteroids and stars.

 Initially written by [mivion](https://github.com/mivion/ephemeris), I converted it into a node module.
-Right now, I am not sure if the calculations are correct.
 I publish the module as a starting point for others, too.
 Pull requests welcome!

 ### Installation